googlegenomics/gcp-variant-transforms/README.md

 [VCF files preprocessor](docs/vcf_files_preprocessor.md) for more details.

+## Running BigQuery to VCF

+The BigQuery to VCF pipeline is used to export variants in BigQuery to one VCF file.
+Please refer to [BigQuery to VCF pipeline](docs/bigquery_to_vcf.md) for more details.

 ## Running jobs in a particular region/zone

 You may need to constrain Cloud Dataflow job processing to a specific geographic